Okanjo/okanjo-docs/docs/User Notifications.md

 # User Notifications

 Event notification system.
-When anything happens, like an item is sold or auction is won, a notification is created.
+When an event occurs, such as when an item is sold or auction is won, a notification is created.

 Notifications store related objects in the state they were at the time of the event.